 If you are someone who walks a spiritual path, especially one where you serve others, I want you to hear this clearly:

+You are allowed to step back.
 You are allowed to create less for a while.
+You are allowed to protect your energy.

 Burnout does not mean you have lost your gifts.
 It simply means you are human, and even the most devoted practitioners need time to return to themselves.